-CBD shares a large part in the cannabis plant than CBG, which is only 1% of the whole plant.
-That is the reason that extracting CBG is quite a hideous task.
+CBD shares a larger part in the cannabis plant than CBG, which is only 1% of the whole plant.
+That is the reason that extracting CBG is so difficult.

 This, plus the fact that crops have to be harvested earlier for increased CBG volumes, make it the most expensive cannabinoid to produce.

 Even though you’re up to speed with all things CBG vs CBD, one thing you should always remember is that, despite some shared health benefits, they are both very different cannabinoids – resulting in various differing effects within the human body.